-- 16. Having considered all relevant circumstances, the SFC is of the opinion that Rifa is guilty of misconduct and its fitness and properness to carry on regulated activities have been called into question. - 17.
-In deciding the disciplinary sanction set out in paragraph 1 above, the SFC has taken into account all of the circumstances, including: - (a) Rifa's failures to diligently monitor its clients' activities and put in place adequate and effective AML/CFT systems and controls are serious as they could undermine public confidence in, and damage the integrity of, the market; - (b) a strong deterrent message needs to be sent to the market that such failures are not acceptable; and - (c) Rifa has previously been disciplined by the SFC for similar AML-related failures7.
+- 16. Having considered all relevant circumstances, the SFC is of the opinion that Tang is guilty of misconduct and his fitness and properness to carry on regulated activities have been called into question. - 17.
+In deciding the disciplinary sanction set out in paragraph 1 above, the SFC has taken into account all of the circumstances, including: - Rifa and Tang's failures to diligently monitor clients' activities and put in place adequate and effective AML/CFT systems and controls are serious as they could undermine public confidence in, and damage the integrity of, the market; - (b) a strong deterrent message needs to be sent to the market that such failures are not acceptable; - (c) in his capacity as a member of the senior management of Rifa and Manager-In-Charge of the Overall Management Oversight, Compliance and AMT and CFT functions, Tang was responsible for Rifa's failures; and - (d) Tang has an otherwise clean disciplinary record with the SFC.